alphanumeric3/net-diagram/README.md

 # net-diagram
 I used this to generate parts of a network diagram somewhere.
 It uses draw.io & PowerShell.
 Not polished, but I'll share anyway.
+It also relies on Windows, because cmdlets like Resolve-DnsName don't seem to be on other OSes.

-There aren't many details, just the hostname and IP address.
+There aren't many details recorded, just the hostname and IP address.

 ## Caveats
 - You may dislike the layout.
 The entire thing is more specific to the network I was looking at &